aan-cloud/bored-profile/README.md

 ## Experience

-I don't have many more experience, only one experience do i have just some projects on Bootcamp.
+I don't have extensive more experience yet, i only have a few projects that i completed during a bootcamp.
 - #### Bearmentor. `15 June 2024 - 15 November 2024`
     - Position or Role
         - **Fullstack Developer**